paubertolinros/ih-project1-template/README.md

 ## User stories Backlog

-- User can see at the moment if he has put the color rigth o wrong
+- User can see at the moment if he has put the color rigth o wrong.
 - User can chose between 2 o more artworks to play.

 ## File structure